navigarejs/framework/packages/docs/src/guide/basics/server-side-rendering.md

 ## How it works

-When Inertia detects that it's running in a Node.js environment, it will automatically render the provided page object to HTML and return it.
+When Navigare detects that it's running in a Node.js environment, it will automatically render the provided page object to HTML and return it.

-However, because most Inertia applications are built in languages such as PHP or Ruby, we'll need to hand the request over to a separate Node.js service so that it can render the page for us, and return the rendered HTML back to the browser when it's done.
+However, because most Navigare applications are built in languages such as PHP or Ruby, we'll need to hand the request over to a separate Node.js service so that it can render the page for us, and return the rendered HTML back to the browser when it's done.

 ## Setting up server side rendering